Unity-Technologies/DOTSSample/README.md

   can be used to start a server that is hosting a game on whitebox_arena_a.

-## Making stand alone builds for use with Live Link
+## Making standalone builds for use with Live Link

 ***Note*** The live link feature is still at an early stage.
-Currently you need to use a special set of build configurations when making standlone builds.
+Currently you need to use a special set of build configurations when making standalone builds.
 The following steps will show you the live link in action.

 * Make builds using the Win-Server-LiveLink resp.
 Win-Client-LiveLink buildsettings.